< Season 7

 Due to an extensive letter writing campaign by MST3K's fans, the Sci Fi Channel (now known as SyFy) picked up the show and ran it for seasons 8-10 [1997-99].

 The Creature from the Black Lagoon has been captured by scientists and transported to an aquarium in south Florida.
 Once there he becomes attracted to the lovely female scientist, manages to escape, kidnap her, and heads to Jacksonville.
 Where else?

 Bill Corbett's first appearance as Crow.
-As such, he was not an experienced puppeteering and Crow looks like he's having a stroke at times during this episode.
+As such, he was not as experienced at puppeteering and Crow looks like he's having a stroke at times during this episode.
 Kevin Murphy's first appearance as Prof. Bobo.
 The first episode with Sci Fi, you'll note a lot of changes.
 The movie features Clint Eastwoord's first screen appearance.
-The link buttons represent Parts 1 and 2.
+0802 - The Leech Woman

 A party of archaeologists discovers the remnants of a mutant five-millennia-old Sumerian civilization living beneath a glacier atop a mountain in Mesopotamia.

 This episode features the first special guest appearance: Robert Smith, a star running back of the Minnesota Vikings.
 0804 - The Deadly Mantis

 A giant prehistoric praying mantis, recently freed from the Arctic ice, voraciously preys on American military at the DEW Line and works its way south.